National Anthem of Colombia: Background

 In 1819, the contradanzas "La vencedora" and "La libertadora" were performed to celebrate the triumph of the patriots in the Battle of Boyacá.
 After the independence of Colombia in 1810 and the dissolution of Gran Colombia in 1831, numerous songs were written in honour of the liberator Simón Bolívar.
-One of the first antecedents of the national anthem was presented on 20 July 1836, when the Spanish Francisco Villalba, who had arrived in Colombia with a theatre company, composed a patriotic song for New Granada.
+One of the first antecedents of the national anthem was presented on 20 July 1836, when the Spanish Francisco Villalba, who had arrived in Colombia with a theatre company, composed a patriotic song for the Republic of New Granada.
 The song became very popular and was considered the first patriotic anthem in the country.
 The verses of the chorus were as follows:

-In 1847, English composer and painter Henry Price, founder of the Philharmonic Society, put music to some verses written by Santiago Pérez in an anthem called "Canción nacional" ("National Song"), which was not widely accepted, due to its simplicity.
+In 1847, English composer and painter Henry Price, founder of the Philharmonic Society of Bogotá, put music to some verses written by Santiago Pérez in an anthem called "Canción nacional" ("National Song"), which was not widely accepted, due to its simplicity.
 Henry Price was the father of Jorge Wilson Price, who, after living in New York City, returned to Bogotá in 1855 to dedicate himself to translating compositions and founding the National Academy of Music of Colombia in 1882, inviting the young Italian composer Oreste Síndici as an adviser and professor of the academy.
 In 1910, the National Academy of Music would become the National Conservatory of Colombia.

 In 1849, José Caicedo Rojas wrote a poem, and José Joaquín Guarín composed the melody of an anthem called "Oda al 20 de julio" ("Ode to 20 July"), which was set to music in the key of E flat for four voices and orchestra.
 Its premiere was held at the Museum of Colonial Art, but due to its complexity, it did not convince the public either.
 In 1883, Dutch violinist Carlos Von Oecken set music to a poem written by Lino de Pombo in 1852.

 Decree 256 of 12 April 1881 called for a competition to select the national anthem.
 The jurors for this contest were politician José María Quijano, poet Rafael Pombo and musician Carlos Schloss.
 In the reviews published in different newspapers, it was stated that none of the anthems performed aroused enthusiasm in the spirit of the jury and that for this reason the competition was declared void.

 On 1 July 1883, the government of the Sovereign State of Cundinamarca organised a competition to select the anthem on the occasion of the centennial of the birth of the Liberator (Bolívar), on 24 July.
 The first prize was obtained by Daniel Figueroa, who composed an anthem with lyrics from various poems that premiered at the Plaza de Bolívar with a choir of 2,000 children.
 The second prize was obtained by Cayetano Fajardo.
 For its part, the jury noted that none of the awarded anthems were classified as national anthems but rather patriotic songs.